coursera-dl/coursera-dl/README.md

 2\.
 Create a Coursera.org account and enroll in a class. e.g. http://saas-class.org

 3\.
-Run the script to download the materials by providing your Coursera username, password, and the class name.
+Run the script to download the materials by providing your Coursera username, password (or a `~/.netrc` file) and the class name.

     General:                 coursera-dl saas -u <user> -p <pass>
-    Filter by section name:  coursera-dl saas -u <user> -p <pass> -sf "Chapter_Four" Filter by lecture name:  coursera-dl saas -u <user> -p <pass> -lf "3.1_" Download only ppt files: coursera-dl progfun-2012-001 -u <user> -p <pass> -f "ppt"
+    Filter by section name:  coursera-dl saas -u <user> -p <pass> -sf "Chapter_Four" Filter by lecture name:  coursera-dl saas -u <user> -p <pass> -lf "3.1_" Download only ppt files: coursera-dl progfun-2012-001 -u <user> -p <pass> -f "ppt" Use a ~/.netrc file:     coursera-dl progfun-2012-001 -n

 Troubleshooting
 ---------------